 At the Gillings School, we understand the critical need for intentional diversity, equity and inclusion efforts.
 We welcome, value and learn from individual differences and perspectives, and we maintain a welcoming, supportive educational and workplace climate for all our students, staff and faculty members.
 The current national discussion and introspection regarding race and racial inequities in the United States, resulting from both COVID-19 pandemic demographics and the recent state-sanctioned deaths of Black people including Breonna Taylor, Ahmaud Arbery and George Floyd, reinforces Racism as a Public Health Crisis.
 Through purposeful and targeted efforts, outlined in our Inclusive Excellence Action Plan, our goal is for all students, faculty and staff members alike to be adequately equipped to advocate for inclusive excellence in their phenomenal work in North Carolina, the United States and throughout the world.
 This will be achieved through the provision of educational trainings and workshops, broadening access to individuals from disenfranchised populations and critical examination and adjustment of exclusionary policies and practices.
-The inclusive excellence team and their efforts are led by Dr. Kauline Cipriani, assistant dean for Inclusive Excellence.
+The inclusive excellence team and their efforts are led by Dr. Kauline Cipriani, associate dean for Inclusive Excellence.

 Emergency Preparedness, Ethics and Equity Series